juanfont/headscale/docs/acls.md

 Note: Users will be created automatically when users authenticate with the Headscale server.

 ACLs have to be written in [huJSON](https://github.com/tailscale/hujson).
-Check the [test ACLs](../tests/acls) for further information.

 When registering the servers we will need to add the flag `--advertise-tags=tag:<tag1>,tag:<tag2>`, and the user that is